Institutional Biosafety Committee (IBC)

 Viral Vectors for Gene Transfer lists the most commonly used viral vectors and options for replication competent virus (RCV) testing.
 Some vectors can be used at a lower biosafety level if tested negative for RCV.
 Contact EH&S first to confirm that RCV testing is an option for your proposed work.

 The IBC has established a working definition of third generation lentiviral vectors.
 If vectors meet the definition of third generation, biocontainment may be lowered for use with oncogenic inserts.
-See Third Generation Lentiviral Vectors for more information.
+Refer to Third Generation Lentiviral Vectors for more information.

 Vaccinia Virus Research Safety Policy

 EH&S and the IBC have developed a policy for those working with or entering locations where vaccinia virus is used.
-See the Vaccinia Virus Research Safety Policy for more information.
+Review the Vaccinia Virus Research Safety Policy for more information.

 What you can do to stay safe